6-BARK/home-summary/README.md

 Delete - Deletes a home's data from the database

 // Deletes a home listing from database
-  - Endpoint: '/api/user/:userId/listing/:id/data'
+  - Endpoint: '/api/agent/:agentId/listing/:id/data'
-    - {userId} specifies the user to make sure they have authorization to delete
+    - {agentId} needs to be the ID of the listings PRIMARY agent for deleting
     - {id} specifies which listing's data you are requesting to delete
   - Request body not required or needed
   - Response expected: